ker0olos/fable/README.md

 to maintain right now.

-If things get out of hand we'll rate limit big servers for something like 1M command calls per month. only server owners will be required to cover for what "their" server costs us (their portion of the bill), we'll keep covering the bill for small servers with less activity.
+If things get out of hand we'll rate limit big servers for something like 1M command calls per month[^2]. only server owners will be required to cover for what "their" server costs us (their portion of the bill), we'll keep covering the bill for small servers with less activity.

 Fable will always remain 100% free-to-play to the players.

+[^2]: Currently there are no limits on any server.

 ---